A dynamical Shafarevich theorem for endomorphisms of $\mathbb{P}^N$: Introduction

 Good reduction of $X$ mod $\mathfrak{p}$ describes points in a certain kind of general position retaining that property upon reduction modulo the primes above $\mathfrak{p}$ in a field of definition for the points in $X$. \begin{definition} Let $F$ be a field.
-We say that a finite set of at least $N+1$ points $X \subseteq\mathbb{P}^N(F)$ is in \emph{general linear position} if no hyperplane contains $N+1$ points of $X$. \end{definition}
+We say that a finite set $X \subseteq\mathbb{P}^N(F)$ is in \emph{general linear position} if $|X|\ge N+1$ and no hyperplane contains $N+1$ points of $X$. \end{definition}

-If a set $Y$ of $N$ points determines a unique hyperplane in $\mathbb{P}^N$, we denote this hyperplane by $H_Y$.
-Note that if $X$ is in general linear position and contains at least $N+1$ points, then any subset $Y$ of size $N$ determines a hyperplane $H_Y$.
+If a set $Z$ of $N$ points determines a unique hyperplane in $\mathbb{P}^N$, we denote this hyperplane by $H_Z$.
+Note that if $X$ is in general linear position, then any subset $Z \subset X$ of cardinality $N$ determines a unique hyperplane $H_Z$.